The Bridge to Nowhere & Forgotten Worlds - Kiwi Guide Stories

 Our fascinating jaunt around the city includes Bluff Hill and of course Marine Parade, before a visit to the earthquake exhibition with photos and memorabilia from that auspicious day, which seems all the more relevant now after Christchurch in 2011.

-We lunch at a cafe by the beach and take a special tour out to Cape Kidnappers.
-On a 4WD bus we travel across a farm owned by the American financier Julian Robertson.
+We lake a special tour out to Cape Kidnappers.
+On a 4WD bus we travel across a farm owned by the late American financier Julian Robertson.

 It's the easiest way to get to the world’s largest gannet colony accessible by land which at any time can be home to 20,000 gannets.
 Our personal driver tells us about the farm and the birds while I get to open and close the gates!